lambdaJasonYang/lambdaJasonYang.github.io/posts/2021-03-23-QuickReact2.markdown

   * localenv: local environment's variable,hooks,functions
   * JSX: the JSX or virtual DOM it returns.

-The moment we enter a new state, 0.1 and 0.2 is what happens first.
+The moment we enter a new state, 0.1 and 0.2 starts first.

 ***localenv behaves asynchronously*** Don't trust your own ordering of ESPECIALLY WHEN INITAIZLING JSON variables because your INIT may depend on side effects it may mix side effects.
 ```javascript